parthgupta0824/expressjs/README.md

 # expressjs

-npm install  ->  This command installs a package and any packages that it depends on
+npm install  ->  This command install all the dependencies used in this project